aaronp/counterparty/README.md

 It also demonstrates how you can run "What If?" scenarios on your application (e.g. generate reports of how your software would behave when given certain inputs), allowing quality-assurance engineers to quickly review hundreds of permutations of scenarios.

+Also see [Daniel Spiewak's excellent talk](https://www.youtube.com/watch?v=aKUQUIHRGec) (and [here too](https://www.youtube.com/watch?v=cxMo1RMsD0M)) where he derives the Free Monad.

+For more about IO and effect types, see [John DeGoes's wonderful 'FP to the Min'](https://www.youtube.com/watch?v=mrHphQT4RpU)